494: No Such Thing As A Human Wind Turbine

 He and his wife seem to have had a very nice relationship

-It's tragic because he was obviously seen as one of the greatest geniuses ever produced.
+it's it's tragic because he was obviously seen as one of the greatest geniuses ever produced and yet his poems sold, I think Songs of Innocence and Experience sold something like 20 copies in 30 years.

 I'm someone who does get scared of death and the idea of no more consciousness.